Are you trying to find out what the difference is between a HEPA air purifier vs ionizer (or ionic air purifier)?

 So keep reading to find out what each type of product does and how it purifies the air.

-It then pushes out clean, fresh air into the room.
+A HEPA air purifier uses a fan to draw air into the unit.
+It traps particles inside a dense filter and then pushes out clean, fresh air into the room.

 This process continually repeats while the product is turned on and keeps the room free from contaminants.

-If new impurities enter into the room, like smoke or dust, the device will eventually pull these particles into the filter and prevent them from returning to the room.
+If new impurities enter the room, like smoke or dust, the device will eventually pull these particles into the filter and prevent them from returning to the air.

-That’s what makes a HEPA filter the best air filter for allergies and the best air filter for mold.
-In fact, the highest-grade HEPA filter can trap 99.97% of particles down to 0.3 microns in size, giving you the peace of mind that the most harmful contaminants are being removed from the air you breathe.
+That’s what makes a HEPA filter the best air filter for allergies, the best air filter for asthma, and the best air filter for mold.
+In fact, the highest-grade HEPA filter can trap 99.97% of particles down to 0.3 microns in size, giving you peace of mind that the most harmful contaminants are being removed from the air you breathe.

 Ionizers can attack finer particles than HEPA filters; down to 0.1 microns.
-But keep in mind that there is always a chance that the particles can be stirred back up into the air again when people or pets walk through the room.
+But keep in mind that there’s always a chance that the particles can be stirred back up into the air again when people or pets walk through the room or touch a surface.

 As you can see, the major advantage that a HEPA air purifier vs Ionizer has is that the HEPA unit actually traps the airborne contaminants and stops them from reentering the air you breathe.